SamMatthews96/improved-job-filter/README.md

 *	create filter profiles that auto switch by website
 *	add an add custom website + css setting.
   * Add a mini tutorial showing how it works

-* convert the saved selector list into something readable by script

-* reconsider the logic used by script to determine which filter rules to use.
-  * It doesn't necessarily need to rely on the manifest.
-Perhaps consider just getting the domain from the url and using a dict to decide based on that.